HTTP-RPC/Kilo/README.md

 * _`vellum.webrpc`_
     * `WebRPCService` - invocation proxy for web RPC services
     * `ResultHandler` - callback interface for handling results
-    * `Dispatcher` - interface for dispatching results to result handlers
     * `Result` - abstract base class for typed results

 Each of these classes is discussed in more detail below.

-Note that the `WebRPCService` and `Result` classes provided by the Java client library are not the same as those provided by the Java server implementation.
+Note that the `WebRPCService` and `Result` classes provided by the Java client library are not the same as those used by the Java server implementation.
 They simply have similar names because they serve a similar purpose.

 The JAR file for the Java client implementation of WebRPC can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).
 Java 7 or later is required.